 Follow Through Correctly

-A controlled follow-through is one of the most overlooked fast bowling tips for beginners, yet it plays a major role in injury prevention and rhythm.
+A controlled follow-through is one of the most overlooked pace bowling tips for beginners, yet it plays a major role in injury prevention and rhythm.
 The follow-through helps bowlers maintain balance and reduce stress on the body after release.

 ✅Continue moving forward after delivery.